-A second fuel import facility is currently being commissioned further to the east of the Vopak terminal.
-An additional pipeline and new loading arm have been installed as part of the current infrastructure at the BLB, such operations will be performed and managed by Crowley.
+A second fuel import facility is currently being constructed further to the east of the Vopak terminal.
+It is anticipated that this facility will commence operations during the latter part of 2023.
+An additional pipeline and new loading arm will be installed as part of the current infrastructure at the BLB, such operations will be performed and managed by Crowley.

-19 MOORINGS
+MOORINGS